Stress and Oral Health

 These are just a few of the most common ways that stress can cause damage to your mouth.
 By managing stress while also sticking to your regular brushing and flossing routine, you can greatly reduce your chances of experiencing any of these issues.

 Are you stressed?
-Do you have the teeth grinding symptoms?
+Do you have teeth-grinding symptoms?
 Are you worried your stress may lead to additional oral health problems?
 Suburban Essex Dental is here to help you.
 While you are learning to deal with your stress, there is teeth grinding treatment available.
 For one, a teeth-grinding mouthguard can help.
-Contact Suburban Essex Dental so we can discuss your options.
-We are located in West Orange, New Jersey.